-Elected Officials Appointed l Officials Duties ASSESSOR - -Deputies -- Office - Keep records in office.
+Elected Officials Appointed d Officials Duties ASSESSOR - -Deputies - Office - Keep records in office.
 Elected for 4-year term.
-May succeed himself. • Field --- Make assessments of all real and personal property (except Public Utilitiesl PROSECUTING ATTORNEY Elected for 4-year term.
+May succeed himself.
+Field Make assessments of all real and personal property (except Public Utilities] PROSECUTING ATTORNEY Elected for 4-year term.
 Assistants May succeed himself.
 Acts as state's attorney in the county.
 Prosecure and defend all casses in which state or county is involved.
 Advisor in legal matters to county officials.
 Issue summons to witnesses to appear before Grand Jury.
-CIRCUIT JUDGE - Elected for 8-year term.
+CIRCUIT JUDGE Elected for 8-year term.
 May succeed himself.
 Tries cases.
 Interprets the law.
 May Instruct the Grand Jury.
-Court Repor rter --- Record and report the proceedings of the court.
-Assist judge in this duties Probation Officers- Advises court in regard to probation of prisoners.
-Two Jury Commission ners--- Preparte lists of citizens qualified to serve as jurors.
-Divorce Cor mmissioner- Investigate divorce cases.
-CLERK OF THE CIRCUIT COURT Elected for 6-year term.
+Court Repo rter --- Record and report the proceed- ings of the court.
+Assist judge in this duties Probation C Officers Advises court in regard to proba- tion of prisoners.
+Two Jury Commission ners - Preparte lists of citizens qualified to serve as jurors.
+Divorce Co mmissioner- Investigate divorce cases.
+CLERK OF THE CIRCUIT COURT --- Elected for 6-year term.
 May succeed himself.
-Assistants- Keeps records of Circuit Court.
+P Assistants-- Keeps records of Circuit Court.
 Collects fees and fines imposed by the court.
 Issue summons for jury duty.
 Has ballots printed for elections.
 Handles filing of candidates for election.
 Handles all absentee voting.
-COUNTY BOARD OF EDUCATION Elected for 6-year term on non-partisan basis May succeed himself.
+COUNTY BOARD OF EDUCA FION --- Elected for 6-year term on non-partisan basis May succeed himself.
+Supervision of all schools and matters pertaining to schools within the county.
 Five members.
-Supervision of all schools and matters pertaining to schools within the county.
 County Sup Schools - Executive officer for the Board of Education.